-- A master object that you will use for your mold.
+Master Object - An object that you will use for your mold.
 For this demonstration we are using a metal reindeer.

-- An optional gram scale – for precise measurements use a scale, however it is possible to get a proper mix of the material without one.
+Scale (optional) - A scale for precise measurements, however it is possible to get a proper mix of the material without one.

 The putty comes in two parts side “A” and side “B”; one side is colored yellow and the other side is white.
 Take one of the sides and pretend to cover half of your master.
 There is no need to press it on, simply lay it on so that you get an approximate volume of putty.

 Pay special attention to the high points on your master.
 For example, on our reindeer, one of the legs protrudes more than the others.
 It is essential that there is enough material to cover the high points of the master so that the mold will be the correct thickness.
 When you have half the master covered, roll the putty into a ball.